andreasabel/meeting-logic-and-types-2018/README.md

 Talks by (maybe not all of): Thierry, Ana, Andreas, Robin, Ulf, Jesper, Christian, Simon, Andrea, Victor

-Invited talks by (maybe not all of): Aarne, Bengt, Eric, Per, Peter
+Invited talks by (maybe not all of): Aarne, Bengt, Erik, Per, Peter

 ## Division meeting